-Show your valid Metro pass or Metro Rail ticket at the box office and get $1.25 off adult admission.
-There are two NHM-convenient stops on the Metro Expo Line: the Expo/Vermont station or Expo Park/USC station.
+Show your valid Metro tap card and get $2 off adult admission.
+Take the Metro Expo Line right to our door: Expo/Vermont station or Expo Park/USC station.

 Each of Exposition Park’s attractions has its own story, but the whole of the park plays an interesting part in local history.
 In the last decades of the 19th century, this 160-acre was a privately owned racetrack and fairgrounds.
 The park was jointly purchased in 1889 by the State of California, and the County and City of Los Angeles, and by 1909, a Beaux-Arts site plan emerged.
 The area, known then as Agricultural Park, was destined to become a new cultural center for the young city.